-This course is designed to provide a solid introduction to woodworking for women through the construction of a simple carpenter’s stool.
-The curriculum taught is the same as our Woodworking I class, but in a laid-back and supportive atmosphere.
+Gain a solid introduction to woodworking through the construction of a carpenter’s stool in a laid-back and supportive atmosphere.

-You will discover the variety and use of measuring tools and techniques for the safe use of basic hand tools (hand saw, block plane, chisel, hammer) and portable and stationary power tools (hand drill, router, drill press and table, miter and band saws).
+- how to properly use hand tools (handsaw, block plane, chisel, hammer) and power tools (hand drill, router, drill press and table, miter, band saws).

-Learn about joinery techniques, the importance of sharp tools, when to use different kinds of fasteners and adhesives, and basic methods of wood finishing.
-All tools and materials will be provided.
+We’ll also focus on joinery techniques, the importance of sharp tools, when to use different kinds of fasteners and adhesives, and basic methods of wood finishing.

 - Learn about the basics of woodworking

 - Explore the different tools used and learn how to use them safely

 - Create a class project in a supportive, laid-back environment

 - Students who would like to continue learning the basics of woodworking